nyublockchain/nyublockchain.github.io/content/authors/Ben_Skaar/_index.md

 ---
 # Display name
-title: Ayesha Kiani
+title: Ben Skaar

 # Full Name (for SEO)
-first_name: Ayesha
+first_name: Ben
-last_name: Kiani
+last_name: Skaar
-weight: 19
+weight: 20

 # Is this the primary user of the site?
 superuser: true